-At a minimum, progress reports will be sent home at the mid-term of each Trimester for students.
-It is the responsibility of the student and parent to inquire at progress report time as to the steps which should be taken to correct any deficiencies.
+At a minimum, progress reports will be sent home at the mid-term of each Trimester for students in Grades 1 through 8.

+It is the responsibility of the student and parent to inquire at progress report time as to the steps which should be taken to correct any deficiency.
 Families are reminded that the Progress Report is not a report card but rather an indication of progress to date in a specific area.
 Dates for progress reports to be sent home are indicated on the school calendar.